-The Arrow Tool is located in the Notation Toolbar.
+The Arrow tool is located in the Notation Toolbar.
 This tool enables you to draw arrows to help point out areas of interest on your chart.

-To draw an Arrow:
+Drawing an Arrow:

-- 1. Select the Arrow Tool Button - 2.
-Position mouse pointer where you want to place the point of the arrow and click the left mouse button. - Continue holding down the mouse button and drag the mouse pointer to the location you would like to end the arrow and release.
+- 1. Select the Arrow tool button. - 2.
+Position the mouse pointer where you want to place the point of the arrow and click the mouse button. - 3.
+Continue holding down the mouse button and drag the mouse pointer to the location you would like to end the arrow and release.